-Figure 13 shows the typical system block diagram for the AD9927 in master mode.
-The CCD output is processed by the AD9927's AFE circuitry, which consists of a CDS, VGA, black level clamp, and ADC.
+Figure 12 shows the typical system block diagram for the AD9992 in master mode.
+The CCD output is processed by AD9992 AFE circuitry, which consists of a CDS, VGA, black level clamp, and ADC.
 The digitized pixel information is sent to the digital image processor chip, which performs the postprocessing and compression.
-To operate the CCD, all CCD timing parameters are programmed into the AD9927 from the system microprocessor through the 3-wire serial interface.
-From the master clock, CLI, provided by the image processor or external crystal, the AD9927 generates the CCD's horizontal and vertical clocks and internal AFE clocks.
+To operate the CCD, all CCD timing parameters are programmed into the AD9992 from the system microprocessor through the 3-wire serial interface.
+The AD9992 generates the CCD's horizontal and vertical clocks and internal AFE clocks from the master clock, CLI, which is provided by the image processor or external crystal,.
 External synchronization is provided by a sync pulse from the microprocessor, which resets the internal counters and resyncs the VD and HD outputs.

-Figure 13.
+Figure 12.
 Typical System Block Diagram, Master Mode

-Alternatively, the AD9927 can be operated in slave mode.
-In this mode, the VD and HD are provided externally from the image processor, and all AD9927 timing is synchronized with VD and HD.
+Alternatively, the AD9992 can operate in slave mode.
+In slave mode, the VD and HD are provided externally from the image processor, and all AD9992 timing synchronizes with VD and HD.

-The H-drivers for H1 to H8, HL, and RG are included in the AD9927, allowing these clocks to be directly connected to the CCD.
+H-drivers for H1 to H8, HL, and RG are included in the AD9992, allowing these clocks to be directly connected to the CCD.
 An H-driver voltage of up to 3.3 V is supported.
-V1A to V15 and SUBCK vertical clocks are included as well, allowing the AD9927 to provide all horizontal and vertical clocks necessary to clock data out of a CCD.
+An external V-driver is required for the vertical transfer clocks, the sensor gate pulses, and the substrate clock.

-The AD9927 includes programmable general-purpose outputs (GPO), which can trigger mechanical shutter and strobe (flash) circuitry.
+The AD9992 includes programmable general-purpose outputs (GPO), which can trigger mechanical shutter and strobe (flash) circuitry.

-Figure 14 and Figure 15 show the maximum horizontal and vertical counter dimensions for the AD9927.
+Figure 13 and Figure 14 show the maximum horizontal and vertical counter dimensions for the AD9992.
 All internal horizontal and vertical clocking is controlled by these counters, which specify line and pixel locations.
-Maximum HD length is 8192 pixels per line, and maximum VD length is 8192 lines per field.
+Maximum HD length is 8192 pixels per line; maximum VD length is 8192 lines per field.